Worldwide Guide to Women in Leadership

 Progressive Conservative MP 1984-93 (b.
 1938-)

-1986-87 Parliamentary Secretary to the Minister of National Revenue Jennifer Cossitt
+1986-87 Parliamentary Secretary of National Revenue Jennifer Cossitt

 Progressive Conservative MP 1982-93 (b.
 1938-)